ferrocyante/Manage-Server/README.md

 ### Switch Tabs shows "No Tabs Found" / "Your browser is out of reach of the server"

 The server is running but no browser is connected.
 Make sure your browser is open and the extension is installed and enabled.
-Press `Ctrl+O` to open your default browser directly from the empty state.

 ### "Connecting to Extension…" never resolves